Docker

 Note: If you receive any authentication errors, double-check this file.
 The format often shared online with the properties separated by newlines does not work with Docker images for ORT, as not all included third-party tools support this format.

-2. Mount the .netrc into the home directory of the ORT Docker container.
-By default, that is the /root directory:
+.netrcinto the home directory of the ORT Docker container.
+By default, that is the/home/ortdirectory:docker run -v <workspace_path>:/project -v <netrc_folder_path>/.netrc:/home/ort/.netrc ort --info scan (...)Important: Ensure that the

 It is also possible to use git config to set up access to private repositories.

-2. Mount the .gitconfig into the home directory of the ORT Docker container.
-By default, that is the /root directory:
+.gitconfiginto the home directory of the ORT Docker container.
+By default, that is the/home/ortdirectory:docker run -v <workspace_path>:/project -v <gitconfig_path>:/home/ort/.gitconfig ort --info scan (...)Important: Ensure that the